criblio/appscope/docs/STARTUP.md

 # Cribl AppScope - Startup Logic

-> Warning: this document is a WIP and needs review.
+AppScope needs to detect and handle a number of different scenarios on startup.

-On startup, AppScope needs to detect and handle a number of different scenarios.
 This document is an attempt to capture this logic.

-There are three ways to start a _scoped_ process:
+There are three ways to start a new _scoped_ process:

 * Using the [CLI](#cli); i.e. `scope run foo`
 * Using the [Static Launcher](#static-launcher); i.e. `ldscope foo`